 Be nice.
 Or else.

-VP of Design Education at InVision Joined 12 months ago
+VP of Design Education at InVision Joined about 1 year ago

 I agree without just need to hire more designers.
 Developing your own pattern library/design system can help your current designers work more efficiently.